minxie97/city-explorer/README.md

 Finish time: 7:50

 Actual time needed to complete: a little less than two hours.
 I took a pretty long break in between work.

+Name of feature: Rendering weather data & error handling

+Estimate of time needed to complete: 4+ hours

+Start time: 6:00pm

+Finish time: 11:52

+Actual time needed to complete: still not totally complete. errors not all there plus needs a lot of polish on the rendering side.